 Cold days in Spain

 For many years, a lower than anticipated frequency of cold days has been documented, attributed to basic natural variability, along with generally high minimum temperatures, in line with the forecasts outlined by several climate change scenarios.
 One of them predicts a decrease in the duration of winters and an increase in the duration of summers.
-A study by César Rodríguez examined temperature records from several observatories across the country and found that summers are lengthening by 4 to 15 days per decade, depending on the region.
-Based on this research, a similar analysis was carried out throughout the country.
-This current study aims to carry out the same assessment specifically for winter.
+A study by César Rodríguez examined temperature records from several observatories across the country and discovered that summers are extending by 4 to 15 days per decade, depending on the regionBased on this research, a similar analysis was conducted across the country.
+This current study aims to conduct the same assessment specifically for winter.
+To learn more about how climate change affects our seasons, you can consult the impact of melting ice in Spain.

 What methodology was used to perform the calculations?